 This metacommunity model is applied on the elevation grids obtained from our landscape evolution model.
-In all simulations, the system is initially populated by one single species and is ran until a statistically steady state is reached ($\sim 10^4$ generations, where a generation is $N \cdot n$ time steps).
+In all simulations, the system is initially populated by one single species and is ran until a statistically steady state is reached ( $\sim 10^4$ generations, where a generation is $N \cdot n$ time steps).
 As in Bertuzzo et al. (2016), we consider periodic boundaries conditions.
-In addition and for simplicity as we assume a neutral approach, the The parameter f{max} does not affect the system dynamics and is, without

-5 loss of generality, set to 1.
+The parameter $f{\text{max}}$ does not affect the system dynamics and is, without loss of generality, set to 1.

 Fig. 8 presents the relationships between calculated LEC and local species richness for the simulated landscapes at steady state.
 Overall we have Pearson's correlations (R) >70% which is considered to be relatively strong.
-These results are in agreement with Bertuzzo et al. (2016) study and consolidate the idea that the LEC calculation is able to predict well the α diversity especially in the case of the uniform rainfall.
+These results are in agreement with Bertuzzo et al. (2016) study and consolidate the idea that the LEC calculation is able to predict well the $\alpha$ diversity especially in the case of the uniform rainfall.
 Therefore if LEC captures the regional variability of communities diversity one can deduce from its distribution the temporal and spatial evolution of species richness.

 We provide in Fig. 9 a statistical summary of the LEC evolution for the two climatic scenarios.
-LEC predicts biodiversity peaks when the landscape reaches a geomorphological steady state, and maximum species richness is observed at mid-elevation (Fig. 9a - $0.7 < z/z{max} < 0.9$) as observed in nature (Grytnes and Vetaas, 2002; Colwell et al., 2004; Brehm et al., 2007).
+LEC predicts biodiversity peaks when the landscape reaches a geomorphological steady state, and maximum species richness is observed at mid-elevation (Fig. 9a $-0.7 < z/z{max} < 0.9$ ) as observed in nature (Grytnes and Vetaas, 2002; Colwell et al., 2004; Brehm et al., 2007).
 Interestingly, when using a coupled climate-landscape model, windward facing regions host higher biodiversities.
 During